RauliL/plorth/docs/api.md

   <dd>string, string</dd>
 </dl>

-Retrieves character from given index.
-Negative indexes count backwards.
-If given index is out of bounds, range error will be thrown.
+Retrieves a character at given index.
+Negative indices count backwards from the end of the string.
+If given index is out of bounds, a range error will be thrown.

 ---